Coaching Behind a Mask

 The usual loud projection of a coach’s voice is instantly impacted while donning a face mask during coaching.
 A lot of times, a coach may not realise that their “coaching voice” is now muffled, too soft or simply inaudible to their group of athletes in the weight room.
 The constant adjustment of the pitch, at the very least, interrupts the flow of the training session, the reception of key coaching cues and verbal encouragement and feedback during sets.

-All the above points create an unrealised physical and/or psychological stress to the coach executing his job.
-The stress may not induce the same response as the elevation training masks that purportedly simulate altitude training, but it still does make a coach’s bodywork harder to breathe (Porcari, 2016) The “restricted-air training” also increases a coach’s need to quench his thirst on a more frequent basis.
+All the above points create an unrealised physical and/or psychological stress for the coach executing his job.
+The stress may not induce the same response as the elevation training masks that purportedly simulate altitude training, but it still does make a coach’s bodywork harder to breathe (3) The “restricted-air training” also increases a coach’s need to quench his thirst on a more frequent basis.

 Unmasking The Realities